FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-04-19-What-Is-A-VPN?.md

 ## So What the hell is VPN??!!...forreal this time

 So we've already establised that a public IP address is how your devices are seen on the internet.
 When you connect to facebook.com, your device sends out some basic information to a facebook server that is hosting the service, in the form of network packets.
 These packets include things like source IP (your public IP), destination IP (where is it trying to connect to), and payload (content being sent over in the request).
 There are many other things sent in packets, but we're keeping it simple.
 We will call this the client-server model.
-The client is your device, and the server is the destination that hosting the content you want to access.
+The client is your device, and the server is the destination that is hosting the content you want to access.

 Your device with it's public IP connecting to the facebook server
 ![client server]({{ site.url }}{{ site.baseurl }}/assets/images/clientserver.png)